🔼The name Achish: Summary

 It's a mystery where the name Achish comes from.
 Alfred Jones (Dictionary of Old Testament Proper Names) offers no translation but refers to the onomasticon of Simonis, which reads "timoris et reverentiae continae," meaning "contains fear and reverence".
 Apparently, in Arabic exists a similar name which means He Was Afraid; probably intending to reflect the fear instilled in the other guy.
 A comparable word in Persian means honor, majesty, says Jones, but BDB Theological Dictionary refers to a Persian word meaning anger.

 David Rohl (Pharaohs and Kings) suggests that the name Achish may be related to the Hurrian name Akishimige, meaning Gift Of The Sun God.
-Other scholars propose that the name Achish may be related to the Greek name Anchises (the Philistines came from Crete, so that's not so far fetched), who was the lover of Aphrodite.
+Other scholars propose that the name Achish may be related to the Greek name Anchises (the Philistines came from Crete, so that's not so far-fetched), who was the lover of Aphrodite.
 Anchises seems to have to do with closeness or nearness.

-To a Hebrew audience, however, the name אכיש may seem to be related with the name כוש (Cush), with a weak aleph prefixed and the waw replaced with a yod.
+To a Hebrew audience, however, the name אכיש may seem to be related to the name כוש (Cush), with a weak aleph prefixed and the waw replaced with a yod.
 But that won't help trying to establish the meaning of Achish because the meaning of Cush is also missing in action.